Samurai Warriors 3: Characters

+Bundles

-The game comes in three different variations; a stand-alone copy of the game, a Classic Controller Pro set, and a treasure box edition.
+Samurai Warriors 3 comes in three different variations: a stand-alone copy of the game, a Classic Controller Pro set, and a treasure box edition.
 The treasure box edition includes the controller as well as a mini figure, an original soundtrack CD and a book with strategies and artwork.
 The controller included in the latter two bundles is a special edition black Classic Controller Pro with the game's logo and Japanese inkbrush marks in gold.

 Music

-At the game's press conference on August 5, it was revealed that JPop artist Gackt would be performing two theme songs for the game, "Zan" and "Setsugekka".
+JPop artist Gackt performs two theme songs for the game, "Zan" and "Setsugekka".
 The song "Zan" was used in the promotional commercials for the game, and is also featured in the game's ending.
 The single, titled "Setsugekka (The End of Silence)/Zan", which contains both songs, was released on December 9, 2009.

 Expansions

 The game features three expansions/ports that either add new contents or expand on gameplay mechanics of the game.